Talk us through what falling in love was like for you both.

 Your venue was stunning.
 Why did you choose it?

 N: It was perfect.
-It was in nature like we wanted, but comfortable enough and close enough to town that we knew all our guests would be taken care of, and we wouldn’t have to cart everything into a super rural location.
-My favorite detail is that it was right on the lake, but because of the drought, the lake had dried up when we first visited and booked it.
+It was in nature like we wanted, but comfortable enough and close enough to town that we knew all our guests would be taken care of.
+We also wouldn’t have to cart everything into a super rural location.
+My favorite detail is that it was right on the lake, but the lake had dried up when we first visited and booked it because of the drought.

-Then there was a really good rainy season, and the lake came back in time for the wedding!
+Then there was an excellent rainy season, and the lake came back in time for the wedding!

 Did you undertake any DIY projects for the big day?

 M: Noelle drew and designed our save the date cards, making them look like a park’s postcard.
 I designed our invitations and day-of paper.
-We’re both visual artists, so it was really fun putting all of that together and getting to use gold foil and nice paper.
+We’re both visual artists, so it was entertaining putting all of that together and getting to use gold foil and nice paper.

 Our cocktails were named after our cats, so Noelle did cute drawings of them for the bar menu, I did a bunch of floral illustrations for the seating chart, things like that.

 N: My favorite detail was the flowers.
-Molly likes flowers more than I do, so I didn’t really care about having a bouquet for the ceremony, but we both agreed we should carry something.
+Molly likes flowers more than I do, so I didn’t really care about having a bouquet for the ceremony.
+But we both agreed we should carry something.
 I suggested lanterns to fit into the camp theme and give it a little sense of ritual.
-Molly found an amazing local florist who did such an incredible job, and then the day of the wedding, she used extra flowers to decorate the lanterns.
+Molly found a fantastic local florist who did such an incredible job, and then the day of the wedding, she used extra flowers to decorate the lanterns.
 They were so beautiful.

 Your outfits were both stunning, tell us about finding them.

-M: We both are comfortable in butch/tomboy fashion in everyday life, and we both thought this would be a great opportunity to get custom suits.
+M: We both are comfortable in butch/tomboy fashion in everyday life, and we both thought this would be an excellent opportunity to get custom suits.

-We took a few close friends (after warning them not to laugh) and I right away found a dress that I loved.
+We took a few close friends (after warning them not to laugh), and I immediately found a dress that I loved.
 I didn’t anticipate how much fun it would be to wear something pretty and flowy and dramatic.
-All the angst I had around wearing feminine clothes just disappeared, because it was for a special day and I knew I’d be surrounded by people who cared about me and knew me.
+All the angst I had around wearing feminine clothes just disappeared because it was for a special day.
+I knew I’d be surrounded by people who cared about me and knew me.

 I angsted about it for a while, and I ended up asking on social media if any other butches had worn dresses for their weddings and if they regretted it.
 The reply that stuck with me was a transmasculine person telling me that his favorite article of clothing he’d ever worn was still his wedding dress, and that sealed it for me.
 I feel the same way now!

 I will never regret wearing that dress, no matter where my gender presentation goes.
-It made me feel so amazing, nothing like the church clothes I always hated.
+It made me feel so fabulous, nothing like the church clothes I always hated.

 Talk to us about the big day!

-M: We got a lot of advice leading up to the day – you won’t be able to talk to everyone, don’t expect to actually spend much time with your spouse, you won’t have time to eat the food, etc. And for us, none of that was true.
+M: We got a lot of advice leading up to the day.
+You won’t be able to talk to everyone, don’t expect to spend much time with your spouse, you won’t have time to eat the food, etc. And for us, none of that was true.

 We went all out with good food and decorations but otherwise kept the day pretty informal.
 Our friends and family looked beautiful, and I somehow did get to talk to every one of them, try all of the food, and every time I turned, Noelle was there with me.

 The only way I can describe the feeling is to compare it to the feeling of swimming in water that’s the perfect temperature.
 Being perfectly comfortable and enjoying every moment.
-I felt so much love lifting us up from all sides – everywhere I looked I would see people who I love and trust – it was really special, and so much more perfect than I hoped for.
+I felt so much love lifting us up from all sides – everywhere I looked.
+I would see people who I love and trust.
+It was exceptional and so much more perfect than I hoped for.

-N: One of my favorite memories is seeing Molly in her dress for the first time, making everyone in the audience cry.
+N: One of my favorite memories is seeing Molly in her dress for the first time.
+Making everyone in the audience cry.
 Seeing how beautiful all our friends looked, the bartenders said it was the best-dressed group of guests they’d ever seen.
-All the little moments of just sitting together and hanging out, by the lake or beside the fire wrapped in blankets.
+All the little moments of just sitting and hanging out, by the lake or beside the fire wrapped in blankets.